AckerlyXu/heima/articles/site-recovery/site-recovery-support-matrix-azure-to-azure.md

 **Classic** | Supported | You can only replicate a classic virtual machine and recover it as a classic virtual machine.
 You cannot recover it as a Resource Manager virtual machine.
 If you deploy a classic VM without a virtual network and directly to an Azure region, it is not supported.
 **Resource Manager** | Supported |

+>[!NOTE]
+>
+> 1. Replicating Azure virtual machines from one subscription to another for disaster recovery scenarios is not supported.
+> 2. Migrating Azure virtual machines across subscriptions is not supported.
+> 3. Migrating Azure virtual machines within the same region is not supported.
+> 4. Migrating Azure virtual machines from Classic deployment model to Resource manager deployment model is not supported.

 ## Support for replicated machine OS versions

 The below support is applicable for any workload running on the mentioned OS.